IronZiiz/LangGraph_playground/README.md

 # LangGraph_playground
-This repository is a study case in basic concepts at LangGraph framework following the quickstart documantation and first tutorials
+This repository is a study case in basic concepts at LangGraph framework following the quickstart documantation and first tutorials.
+Here you can follow all my steps and CREATE your First CHAT BOT with complete integration with examples of visual interface (stream lit web app)

 <img src="https://github.com/IronZiiz/LangGraph_playground/blob/main/langgraph-logo_brandlogos.net_nezpd.png" alt="Logo langgrapg" style="width: 50%; height: auto;">